 These are days when it’s fun to be in Lefkada town, certainly on the first Sunday of the Folklore Festival.
-On this joyous Sunday, there is a reception of the leaders of the groups in the Municipal Cultural Centre, followed by a gathering of all the participants at the monastery of Faneromeni, where there is a prayer - officiated by the Metropolitan Bishop – for peace and amity among nations.
-Early in the afternoon, these colourful and buzzing groups of dancers, usually accompanied by their musicians playing traditional music of their country, make their way down to the town and parade along the central Agora, cheered by the locals and visitors, who contribute in a variety of joyous ways (cheering, applauding, throwing confetti, streamers) and finally end up at the seashore.
-Then, all together (including locals and tourists), a cheerful round of ‘Syrto’ is danced, which has been designated as the Dance for Peace and Fraternity among Peoples.
+Early in the afternoon, these colourful and buzzing groups of dancers, usually accompanied by their musicians playing traditional music of their country, make their way down to the town and parade along the central Agora, cheered by the locals and visitors, who contribute in a variety of joyous ways and finally end up at the seashore.
+Then, all together, a cheerful round of ‘Syrto’ is danced, which has been designated as the Dance for Peace and Fraternity among Peoples.
 Then, for an entire week, performances are given in the open-air theatre at Vardania on the edge of town.